glborres-biz/deep-learning-intro/README.md

 1. Go to the project folder, click the `course` folder
 2. Open the notebook `0_Check_Environment.ipynb`.
-3. Click the Cell Tab > Run All
+3. Click the **Cell Tab > Run All**
-4. If you see the message:
+4. If you see the message at the end:

-    Welcome to deep learning!
+   `Welcome to deep learning!`

 You are good to go!
 Enjoy! :star: :sunglasses:

 ### Troubleshooting installation
-If for some reason you don't see `Houston we are go!`, the simplest solution is to delete the environment and start from scratch again.
+If for some reason you don't see `Welcome to deep learning!`, the simplest solution is to delete the environment and start from scratch again.

 To remove the environment: